JoelLee123/rw313_Project4/README.md

 # rw313_Project4
-A private repo for group 36 project 4 (well it was private)
+A backup repository for group 36.
+This project build upon project 1 by adding VoIP functionality such as voice notes and voice calls.